Skip to main content

 Dress Appropriately

 Skin cancer and not just broken bones is a risk that comes with summer riding in CA. Wear lightweight, high-visibility clothing designed to protect your knees, calves, and back of your neck.
-Most experts say you should wear breathable clothing that allows air circulation to keep you cool and remain visible in dim light or no light.
-The main way to increase safety in the summer, especially at night, is by wearing bright clothing and reflective clothing to enhance your visibility to motorists and reduce deaths.
+Most experts say you should wear breathable clothing that allows air circulation to keep you cool and remain visible in dim or no light.
+The primary way to increase safety in the summer, especially at night, is by wearing bright and reflective clothing to enhance your visibility to motorists and reduce deaths.
 Carry items like clothes for rain or other hazards like snakes.
-Bicyclists would be smart to carry a first aid kit in their backpacks if you or any friends get hurt or crash.
+Bicyclists would be competent to carry a first aid kit in their backpacks if you or any friends get hurt or crash.

 Wear a Fitted Bike Helmet

-When you wear a helmet, your decrease the risks of becoming a brain-injured bicyclist, so do it!
+When you wear a helmet, you decrease the risks of becoming a brain-injured bicyclist, so do it!
 Although it’s only the law for children, you should still do it, always keeping the side straps adjusted to form a snug “V” shape.
 This is a tenet of bike riding safety on any roadway.
 Always wear a properly fitting helmet to protect your head in case of a fall or accident.
-It’s a crucial safety measure that can prevent serious head injuries if struck by motorized vehicles, falling, flying, or fixed object.
+It’s a crucial safety measure that can prevent serious head injuries if struck by motorized vehicles, falling, flying, or fixed objects.
 It ok to go with off-brand manufacturers if it’s a good helmet.

 Stay Properly Hydrated For the Bike Ride